almahmudbd/wooc-csv-generator/README.md

 - Customize product details before generating the CSV.

 ## Known limitation
-Variable Product generation not working properly. **feel free to edit and share the code.**
+Variable Product generation may not work as expected. **feel free to edit and share the code.**

 ## How to Use